KaganBaldiran/Hemlock-Renderer-Opengl-3D-PBR-Renderer/README.md

 I'm trying to widen up the feature arsenal as much as can .
 But also trying to fix the known bugs.
 Here are some of the key features

--Multi-object PBR workflow(Environment light sampling isn't supported for now) -SSAO
+- Multi-object PBR workflow(Environment light sampling isn't supported for now)
+- SSAO
--HDRI support along with simple cubemaps.
+- HDRI support along with simple cubemaps.
--Screen based post processing(Limited but I'll be adding features like DOF soon) -Linear Shadow Mapping for directional lights(Soon to be replaced)
+- Screen based post processing(Limited but I'll be adding features like DOF soon)
+- Linear Shadow Mapping for directional lights(Soon to be replaced)

 # To-Do

--Environment light sampling
+- Environment light sampling
--Widely supported light types in shadow mapping
+- Widely supported light types in shadow mapping
--Area Lights
+- Area Lights
--Screen space global illumination
+- Screen space global illumination
--Ray marched volume rendering
+- Ray marched volume rendering
--Node support for material authuring(Long term goal)
+- Node support for material authuring(Long term goal)

 # Showcase
 This is how it currently looks(Some of the models don't belong to me):